the 6 ways horses learn

 1. Eyes: The eyes can be quite revealing.
 A soft eye with a relaxed gaze in a young horse indicates calmness and trust, while wide eyes with dilated pupils could indicate fear or anxiety in their behavior.

 2. Head position: The behavior and position of the head can provide important clues about a horse’s mood.
-A lowered head behavior often signifies relaxation, while a raised head behavior may indicate alertness or tension.
+A lowered head often signifies relaxation, while a raised head behavior may indicate alertness or tension.

 3. Tail movement behavior: The tail movement can also convey messages from your horse.
 A swishing tail behavior could suggest annoyance or agitation, whereas a relaxed tail typically indicates contentment.